 The Google Calendar API has a good sample on how to query a calendar for the current day’s events.
 Unfortunately Google Tasks doesn’t support the level of repetition or detail I needed which is why I use the Calendar instead.
 It also has a decent web/iOS/Android app so the calendar can be shared and maintained by others if needed.

 Without being able to install software on Vector itself I use a crontab to schedule the script execution.
 The first run is set for the same time I get up every morning (6 am) and every 20 minutes until 8am.
 While the cron job will run and call the script the script itself has a check to that it doesn’t keep running if all the medication has been taken for the day.

 I chose SQLite because I don’t need the overhead of a database server and like Flask I’d wanted the experience of new technology.
 It stores:

 - current amounts

 - last update date of my prescription details

 - the number of times Vector had to remind me each day

 When the cron job runs it attempts to establish a connection with Vector over WiFi.
-I’ve already paired it with the Pi and all that stuff.
+I’ve already paired the robot with the Pi.

 It uses the same code the front end uses to query my Google Calendar and the SQLite database for medication data.
 It loops through the calendar events to see if anything is not marked as “Done” and calculates how much of each medicine I have left based on prescription rules.